-Nikki is a Senior Lecturer on the Bar (Professional Training) Course at City Law School and is a solicitor of England and Wales.
+Nikki is a Senior Lecturer in Law on the Bar (Professional Training) Course at City Law School and is a solicitor of England and Wales.
 She lectures student barristers in criminal evidence, criminal litigation, and is the deputy leader of the criminal advocacy module.
-She also directs the Death Penalty Research Project, and is joint founder of "Advocacy With Impact", a pro bono training initiative for human rights lawyers in South Africa.

-Nikki has expertise in both UK and international legal settings.
-Domestically, she defended at the nationally- regarded London firm, Taylor Nichol, where she ran a caseload including drugs supply, rape, and conspiracy to murder, and specialised in trials involving juveniles.
-At an international level, she was appointed defence legal assistant in the pre-trial and trial phases for OTP v Limaj, Musliu & Bala at UN’s International Criminal Tribunal for Former Yugoslavia in the Hague, and the trial phase of Prosecutor v Sesay, Kallon & Gbao at the Special Court in Freetown, Sierra Leone.
+Prior to joining City, Nikki practised criminal law in both UK and international legal settings.
+Domestically, she defended at the nationally- regarded London firm, Taylor Nichol, with a caseload including drugs supply, rape, and conspiracy to murder, and specialised in trials involving juveniles.
+At an international level, she acted as defence legal assistant at war crimes trials at International Criminal Tribunal for Former Yugoslavia in the Hague and the Special Court in Freetown, Sierra Leone.

 -Vice-Chancellor's Award for International Collaboration of the Year 2016